Knee Osteoarthritis: How You are Killing Your Knees

 Common Mistakes that May Contribute to Knee Osteoarthritis:

 - Not watching our weight.
-Any extra weight that you carry, places undo stress on your knee joints.
-Not only can extra poundage make you arthritis symptoms worse, but obesity is actually one of the non-genetic ways that you can develop the disease.
-The extra stress on the joints, the weight the knees have to bear, can cause cartilage to wear away.
+Any extra weight that you carry places stress on your knees.
+Extra pounds can make you arthritis symptoms worse.
+Obesity is actually one of the non-genetic ways that you can develop the disease.
+The extra stress on the joints can cause cartilage to wear away.

 - Overexerting yourself.
 Although exercise is very important to both weight management and joint flexibility, you do not want to over do it.
-You may be trying to lose weight, or maybe you are still participating in your favorite sport, but be aware of your body’s limit.
+You may be trying to lose weight, or are still participating in your favorite sport, but be aware of your body’s limit.
 You do not want to over exert yourself.
-You can gradually add to the intensity or duration of your workout.
+Gradually add to the intensity or duration of your workout.
 You don’t need to go hard from the start.

 - Not resting your knees.
 Get off your feet, and take a brief hiatus.
 Your knees need rest and rehabilitation time after exercise.
 And, if you suffer from any injury, no matter how small or insignificant it may seem, make sure that you follow your doctor’s advice on recovery time and methods.